karinpapismadov/Project-managment/README.md

 Introduction:
-the project presented is a project of 4 group members as part of project management course in SCE college. the work on this project is devided into multiple sprint, which in the end of each one of them we'll upsate the repository according to the product made.
+the project presented is a project of 4 group members as part of project management course in SCE college. the work on this project is devided into multiple sprintד, which in the end of each one of them we'll update the repository according to the product made.

 The group is in the process of creating a website using JavaScript language with a functioning pages.
 Each page has a different Http path.